YueLu0116/Self-Learning/Language/Powershell/Powershell-Learning.md

 - In PowerShell, you should always use single quotes instead of double quotes unless the contents of the quoted string contains a variable that needs to be expanded to its actual value.

-- Create a custom object.
+- **Create a custom object**.
 Example: The contents of the CustomObject variable is a PSCustomObject object type and it contains a property named Name.

   ```powershell
   $CustomObject = [pscustomobject]@{